Stratus RASP Tools

 Today's region is actually a period of time, but can be defined as UK12 but it can be:

-So if today is Monday, you can use UK12 or Monday, with the latter (Monday) the 4Km data for the current day.
-At the same time, Tuesday would be the 5KM data.
+So if today is Monday, you can use UK12 or Monday, with the latter.
+The 2Km data can be for the current day (or tomorrow - when ready).
+At the same time, Tuesday would be the 4KM data.
 Wednesday to Sunday would be 12Km data.
+For other models, the period beyond today varies so check what the model supplies before trying.
+At 12Km you can use UK12/UK12+1/+2/+3/+4/+5/+6, for 4Km you can use UK4/UK4+1/+2.
+For 2Km you can use UK2 or UK2+1.

 Grid is the RASP window period and is always d2.
 This should not be changed.